AcadBatches/Batch11/Day2.md

 ---

-## 5. Building a Responsive Layout Using Flexbox
+## 5. Designing a Responsive Multi-Column Layout with Flexbox

 Flexbox makes it easy to build responsive layouts that adapt to different screen sizes.